pjcollins/MauiAzureAI/src/MauiAzureOpenAI/README.md

 # MauiAzureOpenAI

-This project demontsrates  of the Azure.AI.OpenAI client library to
+This project shows you how to use the Azure.AI.OpenAI client library to generate an OpenAI Chatbot response to a prompt.

 ## Building